-The Pasco County Building Department is conducting all occupied structure inspections via our Vuspex Mobile Video Inspections Tool ONLY until further notice.
-To learn more about Vuspex Mobile Video inspections, please visit: www.pascocountyfl.net/3491/VuSpex-Virtual-Inspections.
+Pasco County Building Inspections is conducting all occupied structure inspections via our VuSpex Mobile Video Inspections Tool ONLY until further notice.
+To learn more about VuSpex Mobile Video inspections, please visit: www.pascocountyfl.net/3491/VuSpex-Virtual-Inspections.

 Implementation date is September 1, 2018 which is when Pasco County will require Building Permits for all repairs and alterations to Mobile Homes (as defined by F.S.
 320.01) where required by the Pasco County Code of Ordinances:

 (a) Permits are required as stated in this code and the Florida Building Code.
 The following activities require a building permit unless exempted in writing by the Building Official; erection, construction, alteration or repair of a building, structure, electrical, gas, mechanical or plumbing system.
 (Ord.
 No. 07-20, & 1, 9-11-07).

 This requirement includes but is not limited to re-roofs, roof repairs, interior remodels, general repairs and exterior door and window replacements.

 Those Mobile Homes located in Flood areas will also be subject to all relevant

 Flood Damage Prevention requirements per local and Federal Codes and Ordinances.

 The Building Construction Services Office of Central Permitting is responsible for assessing and collecting residential and commercial impact fees:

 Impact Fees effective 1-1-18 will apply to all Permit Applications submitted after

 The new 6th edition (2017) of The Florida Building Code are in effect as of December 31, 2017.
 Permit applications and construction plans submitted after the effective date must demonstrate compliance with the new code.